SEEKING REPRESENTATION

 ABOUT AMY LEAVITT

-Alongside the second half of her sales career, Amy took up the study of voice, teaching the craftwork that underpins a finely tuned instrument capable of conveying the intricacies of inner life.
+Amy Leavitt has five decades of experience in corporate boardrooms and conference rooms, theater rehearsal rooms and classrooms.
+She has been admitted to two Halls of Fame in Fortune 250 companies, delivered multiple keynotes, and was named by Financial Planning Magazine one of the ‘top ten’ financial advisors in the US, considered “an icon to her peers… a legend.”
+In the second half of her sales career, she took up the study of voice, teaching the craftwork that underpins a finely tuned instrument capable of conveying the complexities of inner life, working with a wide range of people from bullied children to Shakespearean actors.
 Her 2019 article published in Voice and Speech Review is the journal’s second most viewed article of all time.
-She has found that her work with the human voice places her in the same laboratory of puzzlement, conducting the same experiments, as her writing and rainmaking work — affirming Oliver and Young’s words: ‘Tain’t
+To her astonishment, she has found that her work with the human voice places her in the same laboratory of puzzlement, conducting the same investigations, as her writing and rainmaking work — affirming Oliver and Young’s words: ‘Tain’t What You Do (It’s the Way That You Do It).

 CONTACT